We are pleased to announce that this gorgeous gemstone of a floating home has closed successfully in escrow!

 There’s nothing like living on the water.
 This beautiful craftsman updated floating home proves it!
 Relax while taking in the expansive views from your new rooftop deck; an entertainment delight!
 A wonderful flex room is perfect for a family room, home office work space, or turn it into another bedroom.
 The kitchen and great room join to create a sophisticated space for entertaining guests.
 Endless counter space and loads of storage.
 One bdrm w/ full bath all on the main floor.

 Please call/text Molly for your private viewing – socially distanced, cleaned, sanitized, and compliant with state and CDC guidelines.
 206-841-6800 or email email@example.com.
+Regarding any statistical info from the NWMLS: Information and statistics derived from Northwest Multiple Listing Service.

 We are excited to show you this cool neighborhood!